What Food Has the Most Pesticides

 The Dangers of Pesticides in Food Production

-Pesticides found on crops serve an essential role in preventing large crop losses from pests.
-However, these synthetic pesticides can also leave residues that persist even after washing or cooking, leading to chronic exposure which poses health risks for consumers, including potential birth defects, according to regulatory bodies like the Environmental Protection Agency (EPA).
+Pesticides found on crops are essential in preventing significant crop losses from pests.
+However, these synthetic pesticides can also leave residues that persist even after washing or cooking, leading to chronic exposure, which poses health risks for consumers, including potential birth defects, according to regulatory bodies like the Environmental Protection Agency (EPA).

-Beyond this, acute poisoning may occur if one ingests food heavily contaminated with certain types of pesticides, posing immediate threats to health, while long-term effects include neurological disorders and cancer risk, as per various scientific studies.
+Beyond this, acute poisoning may occur if one ingests food heavily contaminated with specific pesticides, posing immediate health threats.

 Genetically Modified Crops and Pesticide Levels

-This is concerning because although genetic modification itself isn't inherently dangerous, regular intake over time could potentially contribute towards adverse health outcomes given the cumulative toxicological effects associated, particularly when it comes down to consuming high-pesticide foods.
-To limit your exposure, let's delve into low-pesticide alternatives you might consider incorporating into your diet.
+This is concerning because although genetic modification itself isn't inherently dangerous, regular intake over time could potentially contribute to adverse health outcomes given the cumulative toxicological effects associated when it comes down to consuming high-pesticide foods.
+Let's delve into low-pesticide alternatives you might consider incorporating into your diet to limit your exposure.

 Low-Pesticide Foods for a Healthier Diet